The cut operation on matrix factorisations: Introduction

-defined for matrix factorisations $Y$ of $V - U$ and $X$ of $W - V$ by \be Y \circ X = \big( Y \otimes_{\nC[y]} X, d_Y \otimes 1 + 1 \otimes d_X \big)\,. \ee This is the analogue of convolution of Fourier-Mukai kernels in the matrix factorisation setting and suffers from the same defect, namely, the resulting matrix factorisation $Y \circ X$ is a free module of \emph{infinite rank} over $\nC[x,z]$, which is only homotopy equivalent to a finite rank matrix factorisation.
-While this finite model can be proven abstractly to exist, there is no obvious way to describe it as a function of the input data $Y,X$.
-This means that we are stuck with infinite rank matrix factorisations in the theory.
+defined for matrix factorisations $Y$ of $V - U$ and $X$ of $W - V$ by \be Y \circ X = \big( Y \otimes_{k[y]} X, d_Y \otimes 1 + 1 \otimes d_X \big)\,. \ee This is the analogue of convolution of Fourier-Mukai kernels in the matrix factorisation setting and suffers from the same defect, namely, the resulting matrix factorisation $Y \circ X$ is a free module of \emph{infinite rank} over $k[x,z]$.
+The problem of describing this \emph{a priori} infinite object in some finite way was studied in \cite{dm1102.2957} and the partial solution provided there was to explicitly describe a finite rank matrix factorisation together with an idempotent, splitting in the homotopy category of matrix factorisations to $Y \circ X$.
+However this solution is not sufficiently functorial to extent to a coherent description of the entire bicategory $\LG_k$.

-Together with Dyckerhoff we initiated in \cite{dm1102.2957} the study of these finite models in terms of homological perturbation and Atiyah classes, and in the present paper this program reaches its logical conclusion.
-We introduce a bicategory $\L$ in which the objects are again potentials and the $1$-morphisms $W \lto V$ are finite rank matrix factorisations of $V - W$ additionally equipped with the structure of a representation of a Clifford algebra.
-This bicategory is equivalent to $\LG$, but it is simpler: the composition operation is described by a finite number of polynomial functions of the input data.
+The current paper refines \cite{dm1102.2957} by presenting the idempotents developed there as arising from representations of Clifford algebras (see Remark \ref{remark:relation_to_toby_paper}).
+This leads us to define a new bicategory $\L$ in which the objects are again potentials and the $1$-morphisms $W \lto V$ are finite rank matrix factorisations of $V - W$ additionally equipped with the structure of a representation of a Clifford algebra.
+This bicategory is equivalent to $\LG_k$, but it is simpler: the composition operation is described by a finite number of polynomial functions of the input data.
 More precisely, the composition of $1$-morphisms in $\L$ is a functor

-which we call the \emph{cut operation}.
+which we call the \emph{cut operation}, and this operation is polynomial in the sense that the coefficients in the polynomials making up the matrix factorisation $Y \l X$ and its Clifford action are themselves polynomial functions of the coefficients defining $X,Y$.

 Let us describe the cut in the most important case, where $Y, X$ are matrix factorisations as above, not equipped with any additional structure as representations of a Clifford algebra.
-The Jacobi algebra $J_V = \nC[y_1,\ldots,y_m]/(\partial_{y_1} V, \ldots, \partial_{y_m} V)$ is a finite-dimensional $\nC$-vector space by the assumption that $V(y)$ is a potential, and the cut is defined to be the following finite rank matrix factorisation over $\nC[x,z]$ \be Y \l X = Y \otimes_{\nC[y]} J_V \otimes_{\nC[y]} X = ( Y \otimes_{\nC[y]} X ) / (\partial V) (Y \otimes_{\nC[y]} X ) \ee equipped with a family of odd closed operators $\{\ferm_i, \fermc_i\}_{i=1}^m$ defined by
+The Jacobi algebra $J_V = k[y_1,\ldots,y_m]/(\partial_{y_1} V, \ldots, \partial_{y_m} V)$ is a finitely generated free $k$-module by the assumption that $V(y)$ is a potential, and the cut is defined to be the following finite rank matrix factorisation over $k[x,z]$ \be Y \l X = Y \otimes_{k[y]} J_V \otimes_{k[y]} X \ee equipped with a family of odd closed $k[x,z]$-linear operators $\{\ferm_i, \fermc_i\}_{i=1}^m$ defined by